 Instruction to ax editor: please make the following changes on P100/L1 in Clause 26.3.9.3:

-is used to represent a rotation of the tones.
+is used to represent tone rotation.
+BW in is determined by the TXVECTOR parameter CH_BANDWIDTH as defined in Table 26-14.
 In HE modulated fields, in all the subcarriers.
-In pre-HE modulated fields, BW in is determined by the TXVECTOR parameter CH_BANDWIDTH as defined in Table 26-14.
+In pre-HE modulated fields, is defined as in 21.3.7.5 (Definition of tone rotation) when TXVECTOR parameter BEAM_CHANGE is set to 1, and for all the tones when TXVECTOR parameter BEAM_CHANGE is set to 0.
+When TXVECTOR parameter BEAM_CHANGE is not present (such as in HE MU PPDU and HE Trigger-based PPDU), BEAM_CHANGE is assumed to be set to 1.

 Instruction to ax editor: please remove the definition of on P100/L28 in Clause 26.3.9.3:

-For a 20 MHz PPDU transmission,